sidfishus/TextParse/README.md

    1. Extract single: extract and display the first item which matches the parse statements.
    1. Extract all: extract and display all items which matches the parse statements.
    1. Replace: replace entries matching the parse statement list according to the replace format and retain any text which does not match
-1. 7 fully working built in examples.
+1. 7 fully working built in examples including a complex example which converts all classic ASP procedure calls to the ASP .NET equivalent.
 1. The full C# code to the parse application produced is logged to the browser console window to help with identifying bugs in the library or the UCPA.

 See https://chrissiddall.azurewebsites.net/portfolio/textparse for a slideshow of images demonstrating the features available in the user interface application.